robertkarl/yabc/README.md

 Remaining coins after sales: <yabc.coinpool.CoinPool object at 0x7f831da9e208>
 ```

-An adhoc CSV format is supported for non-exchange transactions like mining and purchases.
+An adhoc CSV format is supported for non-exchange transactions like mining, gifts, and purchases.

 yabc also includes a set of HTTP endpoints that allow for storing data more
 permanently in a database, sqlite by default.
 Postgres as a backend is also supported.